nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-API-JSON-Server.md

 ### Start json-server

 Now that your JSON has been created, you can use json-server to start your own GiffyGram API.
+This will run within the `api` directory.

 ```sh
 json-server -p 8088 -w giffygram.json